Who needs spiritual direction?

 Spiritual Exploration Seminars/Retreats

 Individual Spiritual Direction

 The possibilities are endless.
 Ideally, the meeting takes place face-to-face in a quiet place which is suitable for both of us.
 It could also take place on a walk, on the internet or at a kitchen table.
 We can work out those details to suit your needs.

 One hour, once every three to six weeks.
 Weekdays from 10 - 2 pm, and some evenings and weekends.

 What to Expect

 Much of this depends upon your preference.
 Usually, the first few minutes include mediation or prayer, perhaps a short reflection or poem, and the lighting of a candle to represent the presence of the Divine in the conversation.

 Then the conversation takes on the life you bring it.
 You steer the course and I listen carefully and make observations when you are ready for me too.
 There will be no counselling or advice.

 We will be prompt and respectful of one another's time.

-I take seriously the Guidelines for Ethical Conduct of the Spiritual Directors International and abide by it.
+I take seriously the Guidelines for Ethical Conduct of the Spiritual Directors International and abide by them.